apache/spark/docs/graphx-programming-guide.md

 we might do the following:

 {% highlight scala %}
-case class VertexProperty
+class VertexProperty()
-case class UserProperty extends VertexProperty
-  (val name: String)
-case class ProductProperty extends VertexProperty
-  (val name: String, val price: Double)
+case class UserProperty(val name: String) extends VertexProperty case class ProductProperty(val name: String, val price: Double) extends VertexProperty
-// The graph might then have the type: val graph: Graph[VertexProperty, String]
+// The graph might then have the type: var graph: Graph[VertexProperty, String] = null
 {% endhighlight %}

 Like RDDs, property graphs are immutable, distributed, and fault-tolerant.
 Changes to the values or